1968–69 Aston Villa F.C. season

-The 1968–69 English football season was Aston Villa's 69th season in the Football League, this season playing in the Football League Second Division.

-Villa had been in decline for several years; the club had an ageing five-man board "who had failed to adapt to the new football reality".
+The 1968–69 English football season was Aston Villa's 70th season in the Football League, this season playing in the Football League Second Division.
+Aston Villa had been in decline for several years; the club had an ageing five-man board "who had failed to adapt to the new football reality".
 The club had neither developed a scouting network nor an effective coaching structure.

+In the pre-season, newspapers reported the arrival of Argentinian International Oscar Arce, formerly of Peñarol and Rosario Central.
+He was reportedly valued at £100,000 (at the time Martin Chivers was the League record signing at £125,000).
+Following Arce joining, in July 1968, Peter Doherty was appointed chief scout.
+Arce made seven appearance for the reserves, but, while skilful, he was criticised for his temperament, fitness and lack of effort.
+The club bought him out of his contract.

 Events off the pitch came to a head in November 1968.
-With Villa lying at the bottom of Division Two, the board sacked Cummings.
+With Villa lying at the bottom of Division Two, the board sacked Tommy Cummings.
 On 21 November 1968 the problems in the boardroom were highlighted when board member George Robinson resigned.
 Following his resignation, the board issued a statement: "[The board] would make available, by their resignation, such seats as new financial arrangements might require".
 Aston Villa F.C. was up for sale.
 After much speculation London financier Pat Matthews bought control of the club.
 He brought in local travel agent Doug Ellis as chair of the new board that was convened on 16 December 1968.
 Two days later Tommy Docherty was appointed as manager, his third club in six weeks, after his resignation from Rotherham United and a brief spell at Queens Park Rangers.

-There were debuts for Brian Tiler (107), Barrie Hole (47), Mike Ferguson (38), Dave Simmons (17), John Griffiths (3), John Chambers (2), and Barry Lynch (2).
+There were debuts for Brian Tiler (107), Mike Ferguson (38), Dave Simmons (17), John Griffiths (3), John Chambers (2), and Barry Lynch (2).
+After just two years at Blackburn Barrie Hole (47) moved, this time to Aston Villa for £60,000 in September 1968.
+In a disappointing season, Hole won the Aston Villa Lions Club Terrace Trophy for the best player at Aston Villa as decided by the fans.

 In the Second City derby both teams won their home game.